Being a handmade seller can be a lot of fun and can even be a profitable endeavor that allows you to quit your 9-5 to make and sell things daily.

 Once your business plan is created, you can decide on a name for your business.
 You may already have a great name in mind, but if you need a little help we have put together a breakdown of the best name generators for your craft business.

 With your business name decided, you can create a logo, or have one created for you if graphic design isn’t your thing and you have the budget, which will reflect your brand story.
 Make sure it is something you are happy with because you will want to use it everywhere!
 On your products or packaging, on social media, on your online store, and at craft fairs.
 You can find logo designers on Etsy or a site like Fiverr, or you can create one yourself with the help of an easy-to-use tool like Canva.

 Next, register your business and apply for any licenses you need, if applicable.
 Registering your business is straightforward, and usually costs less than $100 to register.
 This will protect your business name and allow you to open your business bank account.

 Make sure you look up what’s necessary for your business in your state.
 You can find out about the different business structures here.
 Most will find it beneficial to register as a single-member LLC, as it gives you legal protection but allows you to file your taxes as if you’re self-employed.
-Check out our blog post on choosing the right structure for your handmade business for help with this step.
+Check out our blog post on choosing the right structure for your craft business for help with this step.